<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=355311964967439&amp;ev=PageView&amp;noscript=1">

 For local multi-agent development, the choice comes down to whether you want to hire yourself to debug RAM pressure, or hire someone else to own that failure.

-Our next move is testing Steel's MCP integration against our agent stack, then running a cost model across the managed platforms for production workloads.
+Our next move is testing a self-hosted MCP integration against our agent stack, then running a cost model across the managed platforms for production workloads.
 The Playwright limitation forces us to pick: separate userDataDir paths per agent (adding orchestration complexity) or move the browser layer to one of these platforms entirely.

 YOU EARNED 1 TICKET!